-[3] (1) Issuer MUFG Capital Finance 3 Limited (2) Type of Issued Securities Fixed/floating rate noncumulative preferred securities (Note 1) (the "Preferred Securities") The holders of the Preferred Securities are entitled to liquidating distributions substantially pari passu with those of the preferred shares issued by MUFG which rank the most senior in priority o payment as to liquidation distributions (for the details of the priority of payment as to dividends, see "(7) Dividend payment" below).
-(3) Maturity Perpetual Provided, however, that on and after the Dividend Payment Date in July 2011, the Preferred Securities may be redeemed at the option of the Issuer, in whole or in part, on any Dividend Payment Date (and, in certain cases, the Preferred Securities may be redeemed at the option of the issuer, in whole, at any time prior to such Dividend Payment Date).
+[3] (1) Issuer MUFG Capital Finance 4 Limited (2) Type of Issued Securities Fixed/floating rate noncumulative preferred securities (the "Preferred Securities") The holders of the Preferred Securities are entitled to liquidating distributions substantially pari passu with those of the preferred shares issued by MUFG which rank the most senior in priority of payment as to liquidation distributions (for the details of the priority of payment as to dividends, see "(7) Dividend payment" below).
+(3) Maturity Perpetual Provided, however, that on and after the Dividend Payment Date in January 2017, the Preferred Securities may be redeemed at the option of the Issuer, in whole or in part, on any Dividend Payment Date (and, in certain cases, the Preferred Securities may be redeemed at the option of the issuer, in whole, at any time prior to such Dividend Payment Date).
 Any redemption of the Preferred Securities is subject to compliance with applicable regulatory and other requirements, including the prior approval of the regulatory authority, if then required.
-(4) Dividends On a non-cumulative basis at a fixed/floating rate Dividends will be payable with respect to each dividends period during the first ten years, at a fixed rate, and with respect to each dividends period after July 2016, at a stepped-up floating rate (5) Aggregate Issue Amount ¥120,000,000,000 (¥10,000,000 per security) (6) Closing Date March 17, 2006 ately such Date fall day shal Dividend Policy Dividence Suspens Mandatory No divide (Note 2) I of a Dist Optional Suspense Dividence preferred of its cort of divided Dividend Ling If MUFG dends on with response Issuer manual the calery equal to Securities 25th day of January and July of each year (or if such day is not a business day on the immediately succeeding business day; provided however that, with respect to any Dividend Payment Date falling in or after January 2017, if such day would fall in the next calendar month, such day shall be the immediately preceding business day).
+(4) Dividends On a non-cumulative basis at a fixed/floating rate Dividends will be payable with respect to each dividends period during the first ten years, at a fixed rate, and with respect to each dividends period after January 2017, at a stepped-up floating rate.
+(5) Aggregate Issue Amount €500,000,000 (€1,000 per security) (6) Closing Date January 19, 2007 (7) Dividend Payment Dividend Payment Date: 25th day of January and July of each year (or if such day is not a business day on the immediately succeeding business day; provided however that, with respect to any Dividend Payment Date falling in or after July 2017, if such day would fall in the next calendar month, such day shall be the immediately preceding business day).
 Dividend Policy: Dividends shall be due and payable on each Dividend Payment Date, unless a Mandatory Suspension Event or an Optional Suspension Event has occurred as described below.
-Mandatory Suspension Events: No dividends will be paid if a Liquidation Event, an Insolvency Event, or a Regulatory Event (Note 2) has occurred and is continuing.
-Dividends will be reduced or suspended to the extent of a Distributable Profits Limitation or a Dividend Limitation (as described below).
-Optional Suspension Events: Dividends may be reduced or suspended at the option of MUFG if MUFG has no outstanding preferred shares and, for the most recently ended financial year, has not paid dividends on any of its common shares.
+Mandatory Suspension Events: No dividends will be paid if a Liquidation Event, an Insolvency Event, or a Regulatory Event (Note) has occurred and is continuing.
+Dividends will be reduced or suspended to the extent of a Distributable Amounts Limitation or a Dividend Limitation (as described below).
+Optional Suspension Events: Dividends may be reduced or suspended at the option of MUFG if MUFG has no outstanding preferred shares and has not paid dividends on any of its common shares to holders of record as of any and all dates occurring in the most recently ended fiscal year.
 Any such reduction or suspension shall only be effective if the payment of dividends on any parity securities is reduced by at least the same percentage.
-Dividend Limitation: If MUFG makes a final and conclusive declaration to pay less than full dividends or no dividends on its preferred shares which rank most senior in priority of payment as to dividends with respect to any financial year of MUFG, then the aggregate amount of dividends that the Issuer may pay on the Preferred Securities on the Dividend Payment Dates that occur in July of the calendar year in which such financial year ends and the next succeeding January shall be equal to an amount that represents the same proportion of full dividends on the Preferred Securities as the amount of dividends so declared on such preferred shares with respect to such immediately preceding financial year bore to full dividends on such preferred shares.
+Dividend Limitation: If MUFG makes a final and conclusive declaration to pay less than full dividends or no dividends on its preferred shares which rank most senior in priority of payment as to dividends to holders of record as of any and all dates occurring in any fiscal year of MUFG, then the aggregate amount of dividends that the Issuer may pay on the Preferred Securities on the Dividend Payment Dates that occur in July of the calendar year in which such fiscal year ends and the next succeeding January shall be equal to an amount that represents the same proportion of full dividends on the Preferred Securities as the amount of dividends so declared on such preferred shares with respect to such immediately preceding fiscal year bore to full dividends on such preferred shares. · (Continued